SatoruMuto/CarND-Vehicle-Detection/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in IPython notebook named `training_session`.
+The code for this step is contained in jupyter notebook named `training_session.ipynb`.

 I started by reading in all the `vehicle` and `non-vehicle` images as training data.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: